Manx Telecom: History

-Historically, the telephone system in the Isle of Man had been run as a monopoly by the British General Post Office, and later British Telecommunications, and operated as part of the Liverpool telephone district.
+Historically, the telephone system in the Isle of Man had been run as a monopoly by the British General Post Office (GPO), and later British Telecommunications (British Telecom or BT), and operated as part of the Liverpool telephone district.

-In 1985, the Manx Government announced that it would award a 20-year licence to operate the telephone system in a tender process.
+In 1985, the Isle of Man Government announced that it would award a 20-year licence to operate the telephone system in a tender process.
 As part of this process, in 1986 British Telecom created a Manx-registered subsidiary company, Manx Telecom, to bid for the tender.
 It was believed that a local identity and management would be more politically acceptable in the tendering process as they competed with Cable & Wireless to win the licence.

 Manx Telecom won the tender, and commenced operations under the new identity from 1 January 1987.

 On 17 November 2001, Manx Telecom became part of mmO2 following the demerger of BT Wireless's operations from BT Group.
 It was acquired by Telefónica in 2006.

-On 4 June 2010 Manx Telecom was sold to UK private equity investor HgCapital (who were buying the majority stake), alongside telecoms management company CPS Partners.
+On 4 June 2010, Manx Telecom was sold to UK private equity investor HgCapital (who were buying the majority stake), alongside telecoms management company CPS Partners.
 HG Capital indicated that the enterprise value of the deal was £158.8 million ($232.5 million).

-In 2014 it floated on the AIM market.
+In 2014, it floated on the AIM market.

 On 9 May 2019 private equity investor Basalt Investment Partners completed their acquisition of Manx Telecom.